 Your will is a legally binding expression of your wishes for the distribution of your property or estate upon your death.
-The responsibility of your Executor (male) or Executrix (female) – often also referred to as your Personal Representative or Trustee – is to administer your estate according to your wishes.
-Your personal representative controls all aspects of your estate’s administration and extends from identifying and protecting your assets to distributing them to the appropriate beneficiaries.
+The responsibility of your Executor – sometimes referred to as your Personal Representative or Trustee – is to administer your estate according to your wishes.
+Your personal representative controls all aspects of your estate’s administration, which extends from identifying and protecting your assets to distributing them to the appropriate beneficiaries.
 As well, your personal representative is legally accountable to the beneficiaries.

-There are many important things to consider when deciding who you should choose as your personal representative.
+Here are some things to consider when deciding who should act as your Executor.

 Your personal financial circumstances, as well as family dynamics, will influence your decision; nevertheless, your personal representative should be someone who: